fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 - for a detailed guide to the operation of scope within Infusion IoC, please consult the page on [Contexts](Contexts.md).

-Therefore in order to test component behaviour in context, we need a testing system whose lifecycle (in particular, the lifecycle of setup and teardown common to all testing systems) is aligned with the lifecycle of component trees - as well as a testing system which enables testing directives to be referred to any components within the tree in an IoC-natural way.
+Therefore in order to test component behaviour in context, we need a testing system whose lifecycle (in particular, the lifecycle of setup and teardown common to all testing systems) is aligned with the lifecycle of component trees - as well as a testing system which enables testing directives to be referred to the components under test, wherever they may be in the tree.

 ### Event sequence testing ###